sebikap-gm2/cocos-wallet/README.md

     <td>Stack</td>
     <td>RN, Flutter, Ionic, Native apps</td>
     <td>Expo</td>
     <td>Expo is a framework that uses RN under the hood.
 Expo manages the native part of RN.
 It also provides an extensive toolkit that helps solve many typical requirements, such as navigation, camera, location, and more.
-It also provides the ability to The counterpart is that since it's built over RN, it does not provide all the functionality RN provides, but it is more than enough for most use cases.</td>
+The dev tooling is great, and makes the experience much smoother.
+The counterpart is that since it's built over RN, it does not provide all the functionality RN provides, but it is more than enough for most use cases.</td>
   </tr>
   <tr>
     <td>Project Structure</td>